sendbird/sendbird-uikit-react/README.md

 > React based UI kit based on sendbird javascript SDK

+We are introducing a new version of the Sendbird Chat UIKit.
+Version 3 features a new modular architecture with more granular components that give you enhanced flexibility to customize your web and mobile apps.
+Check out our [migration guides](MIGRATION_v2-to-v3.md).

 ## Getting Started

 With Sendbird UI Kit React, we export these components: